Dirac leptogenesis from asymmetry wash-in via scatterings: Abstract

 \section{Abstract}

-Leptogenesis typically requires the introduction of heavy particles whose out-of-equilibrium decays are essential for generating a matter-antimatter asymmetry, according to one of Sakharov's conditions.
+Leptogenesis typically requires the introduction of heavy particles whose out-of-equilibrium decays are essential for generating a matter--antimatter asymmetry, according to one of Sakharov's conditions.
 We demonstrate that in Dirac leptogenesis, scatterings between the light degrees of freedom -- Standard Model particles plus Dirac neutrinos -- are sufficient to generate the asymmetry.
+The generation requires at least two effective charges conserved by the fast Standard Model interactions.
 Due to its vanishing source term in the Boltzmann equations, the asymmetry of right-handed neutrinos solely arises through wash-in processes.
 Sakharov's conditions are satisfied because the right-handed neutrino partners are out of equilibrium.
 Consequently, heavy degrees of freedom never needed to be produced in the early universe, allowing for a reheating temperature well below their mass scale.
-Considering a minimal leptoquark model, we discuss the viable parameter space along with the observational signature of an increased number of effective neutrinos in the early universe.
+Considering a minimal leptoquark model, we discuss the viable parameter space along with the potential observational signature of an increased number of effective neutrinos in the early universe.